cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 * Upload the cleaned .csv files to Google Drive.
 * In Google Sheets, import each .csv file into three separate sheets (as tabs) ("Pregnant_Women_Participation", "Postpartum_Women_Participation", and "Total_Number_of_Participants") and group together the data based on year.
 There should be a color-coded system for each year in each sheet (e.g. green for 2013, purple for 2014, yellow for 2015, and blue for 2016).
 All years' data on annual participation are color-coded in pink.
 * My data is limited to the years (2013-2016) because those were the only years the data is available.
-## Analysis 1 --> Question: Which year had the highest WIC participation among postpartum women and pregnant women?
+## Analysis 1 ...
+Question: Which year had the highest WIC participation among postpartum women and pregnant women?
 Which had the lowest?
 * Step-By-Step Answer:
-* 1.
-* 2.
-* 3.
+*1.
+*2.
+*3.

 * Which population group (e.g. postpartum women, pregnant women, etc.) participated more actively in WIC services between 2013 and 2016?
 Was any group exceptionally active?
-## Analysis 2:
-* Among pregnant women, which three state agencies or Indian tribal groups participated the most?
+## Analysis 2 ...
+Question: Among pregnant women, which three state agencies or Indian tribal groups participated the most?
-## Analysis 3:
-* Among postpartum women, which three state agencies or Indian tribal groups participated the most?
+## Analysis 3 ...
+Question:Among postpartum women, which three state agencies or Indian tribal groups participated the most?
-## Analysis 4:
-* What is the percent change across the years (2013-2016) in WIC participation across all groups and all state agencies or Indian Tribal Organizations?
+## Analysis 4 ...
+Question: What is the percent change across the years (2013-2016) in WIC participation across all groups and all state agencies or Indian Tribal Organizations?
-## Analysis 5:
-* What percentage of total WIC participants are postpartum women and pregnant women?
+## Analysis 5 ...
+Question: What percentage of total WIC participants are postpartum women and pregnant women?

 # Story Pitch and Summary